Nuria-reyes/bike-journals/README.md

 In the file `api.py` we have all the answers for the following questions:

 - Design a dashboard in Streamlit to represent the following information:
-a.
-What is the average for the duration of the trips?
+1. What is the average for the duration of the trips?
 Total numbers of trips?
-b.
-Bike trip minutes according to the client's age.
+2. Bike trip minutes according to the client's age.
-c.
-If you only take into account the real trips?
+3. If you only take into account the real trips?
 This trips have a duration more than 1 minute.
-d.
-The average of the real trips, but in minute, without decimals and with the heading <<Duration>>.
+4. The average of the real trips, but in minute, without decimals and with the heading <<Duration>>.
 How many bike are registered?
-e.
-Can you show a table with the bikes and the number of trips that have been carried out?
+5. Can you show a table with the bikes and the number of trips that have been carried out?
-f.
-What are the 10 longest trips that departed from the station called 'Fan Pier'?
+6. What are the 10 longest trips that departed from the station called 'Fan Pier'?
-g.
-How many trips have departed from and returned to the station according to the user's selection filter?
+7. How many trips have departed from and returned to the station according to the user's selection filter?
-h.
-Do a temporal analysis of the data.
+8. Do a temporal analysis of the data.

 In the file `kpips.py` we have the answer for this question: